Belle Vue (Wakefield): North Stand

 The North Stand is the kop end of the ground.
 It is terraced and has bars at the top of the stand and in the North-East corner.
 Originally uncovered a roof was erected in 2012 to meet minimum requirements for Super League.
+Following upgrades to the ground in 2023 the north stand 'Top Tier' was resurfaced and following promotion back to super league the bottom tier resurfaced with new safety barriers installed along with a new LED screen.
+Upgraded concessions were also added for fans.